michael2012z/BitBible/markdown/KJV/files/Exod.md

 13. And when he went out the second day, behold, two men of the Hebrews strove together: and he said to him that did the wrong, Wherefore smitest thou thy fellow?

 14. And he said, Who made thee a prince and a judge over us? intendest thou to kill me, as thou killedst the Egyptian?
-And Moses feared, and said, Surely this thing is known.a prince: Heb. a man, a prince
+And Moses feared, and said, Surely this thing is known.

 15. Now when Pharaoh heard this thing, he sought to slay Moses.
 But Moses fled from the face of Pharaoh, and dwelt in the land of Midian: and he sat down by a well.

-16. Now the priest of Midian had seven daughters: and they came and drew water, and filled the troughs to water their father’s flock.priest: or, prince
+16. Now the priest of Midian had seven daughters: and they came and drew water, and filled the troughs to water their father’s flock.

 17. And the shepherds came and drove them away: but Moses stood up and helped them, and watered their flock.

-18. And when they came to Reuel their father, he said, How is it that ye are come so soon to day?Reuel: called also Jethro, or, Jether
+18. And when they came to Reuel their father, he said, How is it that ye are come so soon to day?

 19. And they said, An Egyptian delivered us out of the hand of the shepherds, and also drew water enough for us, and watered the flock.